 In South Africa, we usually eat pannekoek as a treat after a meal or as a savory Sunday supper.

-But now that I’m in the U.S., I’ve adapted my pannekoek recipe into a breakfast dish for our family, sometimes serving them with blueberry compote or another fruit topping.
+My mom adapted her pannekoek recipe into a breakfast dish for our family, sometimes serving them with blueberry compote or another fruit topping.
+(See the section below on toppings for some more ideas!)